AIMS-Project/timeseries_in_R/episodes/CleanDataCollectedFromTheField.md

 2. Interpolate missing data
 3. Change data from UTC to CT

 We will use the files Konza_GW.csv and Konza_SW.csv imported in the introduction to the timeseries lesson and the same R packages.
-Please remember, we looked at a summary of the data and noticed some weird values.
+Please remember, that we looked at a summary of the data and noticed some weird values.
 :::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::: instructor

 Make sure everyone knows what datasets we are using and to upload now.

 ::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::
+::::::::::::::::::::::::::::::::: exercise
+## Check the data format

  Let's look at the data structure and make sure the data is in the correct format.

 ```r
 str(konza_sw)
 ```

- ::::::::::::::::::::::::::::::::: output
+:::::::::::::::::::::::: solution

  ```output
  spc_tbl_ [99,105 × 5] (S3: spec_tbl_df/tbl_df/tbl/data.frame)